 Surveys can be an invaluable tool for gathering public input.
-Every two years, the TPO conducts a transportation survey entitled "Tell the TPO".
-Initially, this survey was an independent work effort completed in advance of the 2040 LRTP to ascertain the transportation wants, needs, problems, preferences and suggestions from residents, the business community, elected officials and other stakeholders.
+Every two years, the TPO conducts a transportation survey entitled "Tell the TPO". -Initially, this survey was an independent work effort completed in advance of the 2040 LRTP to ascertain the transportation wants, needs, problems, preferences and suggestions from residents, the business community, elected officials and other stakeholders.
 The survey was available as a hard copy and online, in both English and Spanish versions.
 The results were used to inform the LRTP work effort.
 There were a total of 1,263 responses.
-In 2016, the River to Sea TPO once again undertook the survey.
-A total of 1,276 responses were received.
-The survey asks citizens a variety of questions on their transportation habits, pedestrian, vehicles including bicycle, and public transportation, as well as transportation spending and satisfaction with transportation facilities.
-The Tell the TPO survey will be repeated every two years in order to help the TPO understand citizens' transportation wants and needs as they change from year to year.
+In 2016, the River to Sea TPO once again undertook the survey and received .
+Aa total of 1,276 responses were received.
+The latest survey was completed in 2018 and garnered 2,176 responses from the public.
+The survey asks citizens a variety of questions on their transportation habits, including pedestrian, bicycle, vehicles and public transportation, as well as transportation spending and satisfaction with transportation facilities.
+The Tell the TPO survey will be repeated every two years in order to help the TPO understand citizens' transportation wants and needs as they change from year to year and views on current hot topic subjects.